 Bill Phillips has vast experience in the US Intelligence Community with over 36 years as a professional intelligence officer, over 25 of which were as a CIA clandestine service officer.
 Among his many accomplishments, Bill served as CIA Chief of Station (COS) in Latin America and the Near East, and developed specialized Counterintelligence expertise.
 Bill has nationally recognized prowess in HUMINT and extensive knowledge of multiple foreign environments and cultures.
-His career spanned counterintelligence, counterterrorism and counternarcotics operations.
+He managed and led complex global, HUMINT, counterintelligence, counterterrorism and counternarcotics operations.
 He worked closely with senior US government officials, Congressional elements, FBI, and elements of the US military, and has substantive expertise in South Asia, the Caribbean and certain remote areas of Latin America.
 Bill was awarded CIA’s Distinguished Career Intelligence Medal, the National HUMINT Collector Award, the CIA’s Latin America Division Medal, Two Meritorious Unit Citations and numerous CIA Exceptional Performance Awards.

 Bill received a B.A. in History from Howard University in 1972 and a J.D. from Rutgers University in 1975.

-Bill is a longtime student of Ki Aikido and Zen and has used aspects of these disciplines in his work as an intelligence professional, leader, teacher and mentor.
-While at CIA, Bill created a series of one hour classes that introduced intelligence staff to the stress relieving benefits of meditation.
-He is married with two sons who study computer science, one at Stanford.
+A longtime student of Ki Aikido and Zen, Bill has used aspects of these disciplines in his work as an intelligence professional, leader, teacher and mentor.
+While at CIA, Bill helped create a pilot course introducing intelligence officers to the stress relieving benefits and resilience potential of meditation.
+Bill is a member of the Northern California Chapter of the Explorers Club.
+He is married with two adult sons.

 Topics: Counterintelligence, Intelligence, National Security, U.S. Intra-agency communication, Race Relations, Leadership, Mindfulness